kleinbottle/swanlotus/README.md

 ## CSS Stylesheets

-The main CSS stylesheet for the site is `swanlotus.css` uses the [Bulma CSS framework](https://bulma.io/) and is generated through [SASS](https://sass-lang.com/).
+The main CSS stylesheet `swanlotus.css` is generated through [SASS](https://sass-lang.com/) and uses the [Bulma CSS framework](https://bulma.io/).

-The stylesheet imports three other stylesheets:
+The main stylesheet imports three other stylesheets:

-* `citations.scss` - CSS file for citations generated by [pandoc-crossref](https://github.com/lierdakil/pandoc-crossref) filter in standalone mode.
+* `citations.scss` - CSS stylesheet for citations generated by [pandoc-crossref](https://github.com/lierdakil/pandoc-crossref) filter in standalone mode.
 * `fonts-and-alignment.sass` - SASS file corresponding to LaTeX commands for fonts and alignment adapted from the [fonts-and-alignment Lua filter SASS specimen](https://github.com/nandac/fonts-and-alignment/blob/main/specimens/specimen.sass).
-* `modal.scss` - Provides Modal boxes for images through the addition of the `modal-target` class adapted from the [Simple image modal Codepen example](https://codepen.io/sinisag/pen/vPEajE).
+* `modal.scss` - CSS stylesheet Provides Modal boxes for images through the addition of the `modal-target` class adapted from the [Simple image modal Codepen example](https://codepen.io/sinisag/pen/vPEajE).
-* `zenburn-highlighting.scss` - CSS file for Zenburn code highlighting generated by `pandoc --highlight-style=zenburn --template=highlighting-css.template sample.md -o zenburn-highlighting.css`.
+* `zenburn-highlighting.scss` - CSS stylesheet for Zenburn code highlighting generated using the command `pandoc --highlight-style=zenburn --template=highlighting-css.template sample.md -o zenburn-highlighting.css`.

-To combine all the CSS and SASS files into the one single CSS file execute:
+To generate the final stylesheet `swanlotus.css` execute:

 ```bash
 make css
 ```

-This will create the `swanlotus.css` file in the `theme/swanlotus/static/css` directory.
+The stylesheet will now be available in the `theme/swanlotus/static/css` directory.

-## JavaScript Files
+## JavaScript

-The site also uses some JavaScript to enhance the behaviour for certain elements.
-They are:
+The site also uses some JavaScript to enhance the behaviour of the site as explained below:

-* `modal.js` - Used by the modal boxes for the animation and enlargment of the images adapted from the [Simple image modal Codepen example](https://codepen.io/sinisag/pen/vPEajE).
+* `modal.js` - Used by the modal boxes for the enlargment of the images whe clicked.
+The code for this is adapted from the [Simple image modal Codepen example](https://codepen.io/sinisag/pen/vPEajE).
-* `responsive_meny.js` - Used by the navigation bar to reduce and expand as needed to support multiple screen sizes adapated from the [Bulma Documentation](https://bulma.io/documentation/components/navbar/#navbar-menu).
+* `responsive_menu.js` - Used to reduce and expand navigation bar as needed to support multiple screen sizes.
+The code for this is adapated from the [Bulma Documentation](https://bulma.io/documentation/components/navbar/#navbar-menu).
-* `table_of_contents.js` - Expands and collapses the table of contents of blogs on small screen sizes.
+* `table_of_contents.js` - Expands and collapses the table of contents of blogs as needed to support muliple screen sizes.
+* `mathjax-config.js` - Used to load configuration options for MathJax.

+### MathJax

+As several blogs on this site are mathematical in nature the [MathJax](https://www.mathjax.org/) display engine is used to render mathematical equations and expressions.

+MathJax has been configured to use the [STIX2 fonts](https://www.stixfonts.org/) for mathematical expressions.

+In addition, all mathematial expressions are scaled to 91% of the original size to match the size of the surrounding text.

+These configuration options are set in the `/theme/swanlotus/static/js/mathjax-config.js` file.
+You may modify these settings as needed.

+Please note that the site is using a 4.0.0 Beta release of MathJax as the current stable release 3.2.2 does not have font selection capabilities.
+For more information on font selection please see these [release notes](https://github.com/mathjax/MathJax-src/releases/tag/4.0.0-alpha.1#fonts).

+Once a new stable release of MathJax is available the site will be updated.

 ## Images